Participant: PROMISE AGEP Research Symposium

 This presentation describes the synthesis, characterization, and environmental impact of luminescent CdSe/ZnS and ZnSe/ZnS quantum dots (QD).
 Cadmium-containing QD, such as CdSe/ZnS, are commonly used because of their superior optical properties in comparison to other material QD.
 More recently though, cadmium-free alternatives, such as ZnSe/ZnS QD, are becoming more attractive because they lack this known toxic element which should inevitable reduce the environmental impact of QD.
 The synthesis of the CdSe/ZnS and ZnSe/ZnS systems are similar colloidal processes, differing only in the use of dopants for the ZnSe/ZnS QD to cause the emission profile to mirror that of the CdSe/ZnS QD.
 The material characterization of these QD involves analysis of brightness, polydispersity, lifetime, chemical stability, and photostability using absorbance, fluorescence, and mass spectrometry techniques.
 With the anticipation that cadmium-free QD may replace cadmium-containing QDs in a wide range of applications, the environmental impact of the two systems is modeled in this study with the organism Shewanella oneidensis MR-1.
 These studies have validated the hypothesis that the ZnSe/ZnS QD can be significantly less toxic than their cadmium alternative, while allowing for an optically comparable technology.

-Denise N. Williams is a second year graduate student at the University of Maryland, Baltimore County (UMBC) as a member of Dr. Zeev Rosenzweig’s research group.
-With this group, she studies the synthesis, characterization and environmental impact of optically active quantum dots.
+Denise N. Williams is a PhD candidate at the University of Maryland, Baltimore County (UMBC) as a member of Dr. Zeev Rosenzweig’s research group.
+With this group, she studies the synthesis, characterization, human health and environmental impact of optically active quantum dots.
 Denise is currently a National Science Foundation AGEP Fellow, a Meyerhoff Graduate Fellow, and a research member of the Center for Sustainable Nanotechnology.
+Denise is also active on campus as a senator for the UMBC Chemistry Graduate Student Association and secretary for the Living Network of Connective Sciences.
 Prior to her time at UMBC, Denise earned a Bachelor of Science in Chemistry and a Bachelor of Science in Forensic Science from the University of New Haven in West Haven, Connecticut in May 2015.

 GENERAL SUMMARY OF GRADUATE RESEARCH